ungleich/cdist/docs/src/cdist-quickstart.rst

     # Find out that cdist created /etc/cdist-configured
     ls -l /etc/cdist-configured

+Note: cdist/conf is configuration directory shipped with cdist distribution.
+If exists, ~/.cdist, is also automatically used as cdist configuration directory.
+So in the above example you could create ~/.cdist directory, then ~/.cdist/manifest sub-directory and create init manifest ~/.cdist/manifest/init.

 That's it, you've successfully used cdist to configure your first host!
 Continue reading the next sections, to understand what you did and how to create a more sophisticated configuration.